ARC-OPT/wbc_ros/README.md

 ```
 colcon test --packages-select wbc_ros
 ```
-to execute all launch tests which can be found [here](https://git.hb.dfki.de/dfki-control/wbc/wbc_ros/-/tree/main/test).
+to execute all launch tests which can be found [here](https://github.com/ARC-OPT/wbc_ros/tree/main/test).
 For more verbosity, you can also execute the tests manually by typing
 ```
 launch_test install/wbc_ros/share/wbc_ros/test/<test_name>.test.py
 ```

 ### Examples

-Ensure that robot and joint state publisher are installed:
+Ensure that robot state publisher and joint state publisher are installed:
 ```
 sudo apt-get install ros-humble-robot-state-publisher ros-humble-joint-state-publisher -y
 ```